strohs/rust-key-value-store/README.md

 desirable Rust characteristics, including high-performance, reliability, and easy concurrency; and to do so using the best practices that might not be evident to newcomers.

-The KV store supports three operations:
+This KV store supports three operations:
 - "GET <key>" get a value from the store
 - "SET <key> <value>" set a key and value in the store
 - "RM <key>" remove a key and value from the store